Abhineet-22/X-Filtrator/README.md

 # X-Filtrator

-Enterprise-grade Linux CLI for metadata extraction and lightweight forensic analysis.
+Enterprise-grade Linux CLI tool for metadata extraction and lightweight forensic analysis.
 Routes files through format-specific engines, applies anomaly rules, and renders results in the terminal or as JSON.

 ## Requirements